-Standard homeowners insurance covers damage from fire and smoke, including accidental fires caused by chimney fires and fireplaces, but wood-burning fireplaces and stoves pose an increased risk to your home, which could mean higher insurance rates or lead to difficulty obtaining coverage.
-The exact amount of any possible surcharge could depend on the type and quality of the fireplace in your home.
+Standard homeowners insurance covers damage from fire and smoke, including accidental fires caused by chimney fires and fireplaces.
+However, wood-burning fireplaces and stoves pose an increased risk to your home, which could mean higher insurance rates or lead to difficulty obtaining coverage.
+The exact amount of any possible surcharge depends on the type and quality of the fireplace in your home.

 Does having a fireplace increase home insurance?

 If your home has a built-in fireplace, your insurance premiums may be affected.
-Whether your rates will go up will depend on your insurer and the type of fireplace you own.
+Whether your rates go up depends on your insurer and the type of fireplace you own.
 If you have a wood-burning fireplace, for example, you may see higher insurance rates.
-That's because wood-burning fireplaces are more likely to result in a fire than a gas-burning or electric fireplace.
+That's because wood-burning fireplaces are more likely to result in a fire than gas-burning or electric fireplaces.

 Why does a fireplace increase insurance costs?

-Home insurance costs aren't always increased by fireplaces, but they might be depending on the type of fireplace and the condition it is in.
 When calculating your home insurance rates, insurers consider how at risk you are of filing a claim.
-Because certain fireplaces are more likely to cause fires, you might see higher rates to offset that increase in risk.
+Because some fireplaces, like wood-burning ones, are more likely to cause fires, you might see higher rates to offset that increase in risk.

-That said, you can also do things to lower your risk and score discounts.
-For example, many insurers offer discounts if you safety proof your home with fire alarms, sprinklers, and smart home devices.
+That said, you can do things to lower your risk of house fires caused by your fireplace and score discounts in the process.
+For example, many insurers offer discounts if you safety-proof your home with fire alarms, sprinklers, and smart home detection devices.

 Does home insurance cover damage to a fireplace?

 If your fireplace is damaged by a covered peril, like if your chimney unexpectedly catches fire, then your home insurance may cover you.
-That said, home insurance doesn’t cover wear and tear or maintenance issues, so if your fireplace caught fire because it’s in poor condition, your home insurance likely won’t cover you.
+That said, home insurance doesn’t cover wear and tear or maintenance issues.
+This means if your fireplace catches fire because it’s in poor condition, your home insurance likely won’t cover the damage.

 Fireplace safety: what you need to know

-You can minimize the risks of fireplace-related hazards by maintaining it and having it inspected to make sure it’s structurally sound.
-Here are a few things you should keep in mind in order to keep your home safe and your fireplace in good condition:
+You can minimize the risks of fireplace-related hazards by keeping up with maintenance and having it inspected to make sure it’s structurally sound.
+Here are a few things to keep in mind in order to keep your home safe and your fireplace in good condition.

 Some fireplaces are safer than others